Skip to content

 Should You Buy a Discounted M4?

 The M4 at $899-999 is still a great laptop.
 If you’re on a tight budget and the $100-200 savings matters, the M4 is a smart buy — especially the 512GB configuration if you can find it discounted.
 Just know that Wi-Fi 7 and the doubled AI performance are things you’ll miss as the ecosystem evolves over the next few years.
+If the stretch to $1,099 feels painful, take a quick look at our best laptop under $1,000 picks before you click buy.

 The Verdict